 2. “Career Day”

 Can we give Adam Driver an Oscar for this sketch?
 I know TV folks get Emmys but this is better than any movie acting I’ve seen this year.
 He’s almost frighteningly committed as Abraham Parnassus, an ancient oil baron who shows up at his son’s career day to talk about how important it is to crush your enemies.
 This might be the best pure job of acting anybody’s ever done on this show, or at least in recent memory.
-Even without the wig and makeup (which make Driver look a lot like Stacy Keach’s similar character Abraham Wright from Robert Altman’s Brewster McCloud) Driver would’ve disappeared into this roll.
+Even without the wig and makeup (which make Driver look a lot like Stacy Keach’s similar character Abraham Wright from Robert Altman’s Brewster McCloud) Driver would’ve disappeared into this role.
 That’s how thoroughly he captures the imperious demeanor of a Gilded Age oil baron.
 I don’t normally think SNL should repeat sketches that often—many a great one-off has been quickly run into the ground through repetition.
 But Parnassus could easily be Driver’s version of the Continental or Jonah Hill’s six-year-old Catskills comedian, an iconic character that only shows up when the actor who plays it is hosting.

 1. “Diner Lobster”